masoncfrancis/chatgpt-test/README.md

 # chatgpt-test
-This repo contains code used to test the ChatGPT API.
+My own implementation of ChatGPT through the OpenAI API.
+Runs in a terminal.

 ## Instructions